NSAPH-Projects/bitcoin_mining_env_burden/README.md

 3. WattTime.org, Oakland, California, USA
 4. The New York Times, New York, New York, USA
 5. Department of Civil, Environmental, and Infrastructure Engineering, Volgenau School of Engineering, George Mason University, Fairfax, Virginia, USA
 6. Department of Environmental Health, Harvard T.H.
 Chan School of Public Health, Boston, Massachusetts, USA
+7. Department of Biostatistics, UCLA Fielding School of Public Health, Los Angeles, California, USA

 The pre-print of the paper is available [here](https://www.researchsquare.com/article/rs-5306015/v1).